flqvio/SecuSI/Reports/Report_Lab2_POGGIOLI.md

 ![picture 16](../images/6838ea1c55cce90af94b36c33454b96ba54f4ee507afc2d8e9572c02f230c158.png)

-To gain root access, I GTFOBins find a list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems.
+To gain root access, I've used GTFOBins, list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems

 [journalctl](https://gtfobins.github.io/gtfobins/journalctl/) can be used to gain root access.